What is narcissism?

 My Thoughts

-Looking in the mirror often can be a sign of narcissism, or a sign of general insecurity.
+Looking in the mirror often can be a sign of narcissism, or a sign of internal insecurity.
 Being envious of other people can be a sign of narcissism, or it can reflect a life of lack and the resulting unhealed wounds within.
-Driving hot cars and maintaining an image can be a sign of narcissism, but it can also be indicative of low-self esteem or general insecurity.
-There is a world of difference between narcissism and self-centered behavior and I think it’s important to be conscious of how we are using the word “narcissist.”
+Driving hot cars and maintaining a false persona can be a sign of narcissism, or it can be indicative of low-self esteem or general insecurity.
+There’s a world of difference between narcissism and self-centered behavior and I think it’s important to be conscious of how we are using the word “narcissist.”
 Some may use it flippantly or casually, but for many others, this term describes their nightmare.

 There is also a potential danger in labeling seemingly self-centered behaviors as narcissism.
-When survivors of abuse begin to heal, it is necessary for them to begin focusing on their own wants and needs, possibly for the first time ever, and setting boundaries to ensure they are practicing good self-care.
+When survivors of abuse begin to heal, it’s necessary for them to begin focusing on their own wants and needs, possibly for the first time ever, and setting boundaries to ensure they are practicing self-respect and good self-care.
 To the people who benefited from them not having needs or boundaries, it can seem very self-centered, narcissistic even, but it is far from pathological.

 It goes against everything in me to label things like pride in what we’ve accomplished, good self-esteem, considering our wants and needs, self-respect, and self-love as any kind of narcissism after seeing and experiencing the devastation of narcissistic abuse.